dmpop/himo/README.md

 ## Installation and Usage

 1. Install the required packages on a local machine.
-2. Clone the project's repository using the `git clone https://github.com/dmpop/sifaca.git` command.
+2. Clone the project's repository using the `git clone https://github.com/dmpop/himo.git` command.
 Alternatively, download the latest source code using the appropriate button on the project's pages.
 3. Connect your camera to the machine, and turn the camera on.
-3. Switch in the terminal to the _sifaca_ directory and run the `php -S 0.0.0.0:8000` command.
+3. Switch in the terminal to the _himo_ directory and run the `php -S 0.0.0.0:8000` command.
 4. Point the browser to the _127.0.0.1:8000_ address.

 The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed information  on creating Hald CLUT presets for use with Lilut.
 Get your copy at [Google Play Store](https://play.google.com/store/books/details/Dmitri_Popov_Linux_Photography?id=cO70CwAAQBAJ) or [Gumroad](https://gumroad.com/l/linux-photography).